 C is for… Calling The Shots

 It was Jordison who suggested the band – when they were only the nucleus of what they would become – change their name from The Pale Ones to Slipknot.
-He also dubbed Slipknot fans as ‘maggots’ and he was also ridiculously hands-on in the studio, producing bands like 3 Inches Of Blood alongside his own projects.
+He also dubbed Slipknot fans as ‘maggots’ and was ridiculously hands-on in the studio, producing bands like 3 Inches Of Blood alongside his own projects.

 D is for… Download Festival